RBrooksDK/SMP1_25/02_Discrete_Random_Variables/README.md

 ---

 ### Session Description
 In this session, we look at a variety of discrete probability distributions, laying the foundation for analysing and modelling random processes.
 We begin with the Bernoulli distribution, which describes experiments with two possible outcomes, and extend this to the Binomial and Geometric distributions.
-Building on these, we we move on to the Negative Binomial (Pascal) distribution and the Hypergeometric distribution, highlighting their applications in scenarios where sampling without replacement plays a role.
+Building on these, we move on to the Negative Binomial (Pascal) distribution and the Hypergeometric distribution, highlighting their applications in scenarios where sampling without replacement plays a role.

 The Poisson distribution, a model for counting events over time or space, is introduced, along with its use as an approximation for the Binomial distribution under specific conditions.
 Finally, we discuss key properties of these distributions, including their probability mass function (PMF) and cumulative distribution functions (CDFs), expectations, and variances.